-You’ve arrived, and you’ve created top-quality content that users are searching for, and that answers their questions.
-You also made sure that your content can be understood by search engines so that your content will resonate with users and search engines, but your pages still aren’t ranking.
+You’ve arrived, and you’ve created top-quality content that users are searching for and that answers their questions.
+You also ensured that search engines could understand your content to resonate with users and search engines, but your pages still aren’t ranking.
 If this sounds familiar, then it’s time to focus on link building.
-A little work in this area can go a long way to building authority for your site, which will contribute to your rankings in search engine results pages (SERPs).
+A little work in this area can go a long way to building authority for your site, contributing to your rankings in search engine results pages (SERPs).

 External and Internal Links and How They Help your Authority

 The two types of links you need to worry about are backlinks, called inbound links and internal links.
 Backlinks are when another site links to a page on your website.
 Internal links are when you link from a page on your site to another page on your site.
 Backlinks are essential to your site’s authority because they demonstrate to search engines that the content on your website is valuable enough to be shared by other people.
 These backlinks serve as a recommendation of your site by other people.
 Think about it this way.
 If you were going out of town for the weekend and three of your friends all recommended the same restaurant for dinner, you’d feel pretty confident going there.
 Search engines treat your backlinks the same way, which is why they should be a primary focus when you are building your site’s authority.
 Internal links help signal importance, but in a slightly different way.
 Say you want to mark to search engines that your “Contact” page is significant.
 By linking to it often on pages throughout your site, you will send a signal to Google that this is a vital page that could help rankings.
 Including internal links often also makes your pages easier to crawl, making sure that all of your pages are being indexed.
 We go into this a little more in detail in our blog about on-page SEO.